litestar-org/litestar/docs/usage/cli.rst

 sessions
 ^^^^^^^^

-This command and its subcommands provide management utilities for :ref:`server-side session backends <usage/middleware/builtin-middleware:server-side sessions>`.
+This command and its subcommands provide management utilities for server-side session backends.

 delete
 ~~~~~~